What is the Late Payment of Commercial Debts (Interest) Act 1998?

 The Late Payment of Commercial Debts (Interest) Act was introduced in 1998 to enable small businesses to claim interest for late payment from large businesses with 50 or more employees.
 In 2000 and 2002, the statute was extended to permit any business to charge interest on any debt that exceeds credit terms, ultimately encouraging prompter payment by customers.
 It was also extended in 2013 to take into account new rulings under the EU Late Payments Directive.

-An interest charge of 8% plus the Bank of England Base Rate can therefore be levied as soon as the debt can be classed as overdue, whilst businesses are also eligible to claim debt collection costs of at least £40, depending on the value of the debt.
+An interest charge of 8% plus the Bank of England Base Rate can be levied as soon as the debt can be classed as overdue.
+Businesses are also eligible to claim debt collection costs of at least £40, depending on the value of the debt.
 For instance: